skagra/diy-cpu/docs/architecture/index.md

 * `IR` *Instruction Register* - The *Instruction Register* (`IR`) stores the currently executing machine code instruction read from memory.
 * `CADDRH/CADDRL` Registers - The *Cpu ADDRess High/Low* buses (`CADDRH/CADDRL`) allow memory addresses calculated within the CPU to be transferred to `MARH/MARL`.
 * `PCH/PCL` Registers - The [Program Counter High/Low](pc.md) registers (`PCH/PCL`) hold the memory address of the currently executing machine code instruction.
-* `CDATA` Bus - The *Cpu Data bus* (`CDATA`) allows data transfer within the CPU.
+* `CDATA` Bus - The *Cpu DATA bus* (`CDATA`) allows data transfer within the CPU.
 * `S` *Stack Register* - The *Stack register* (`S`) points to the next free stack location in memory.
 * `P` *Status Register* - The *status register* (`P`) holds CPU status flags, for example the `C` flag which signals carry from a proceeding `ALU` addition.
 * `STASHH`/`STASHL` Internal Registers - Used to store temporary values when processing machine code instructions.
 * `A`/`X`/`Y` General Purpose Registers - General purpose registers available to the programmer.
-* `ALU` *[Arithmetic Logic Unit](alu.md)* - Arithmetic, logical and shift operations.
+* `ALU` *[Arithmetic Logic Unit](alu.md)* - Arithmetic, logical, shift and rotate operations.
 * *Instruction Decoder* - The [instruction decoder](instruction-decoder.md) maps machine code instructions onto µcode routines in the [control unit](control-unit.md).
 * *Control Unit* - The [control unit](control-unit.md) orchestrates to operation of the CPU via a set of control lines.

-The following shows a more detailed architecture:
+The following shows a more detailed architectural diagram:

 ![CPU](cpu.png)

-Essentially this diagram is the same as high level block diagram.
-The major additions are the inclusion of the control lines driven from the control unit, tri-state buffers to govern bus access and some logic to deal with status flags.
+Essentially this diagram is the same as the high level block version.
+The major additions are the inclusion of control lines driven from the control unit, tri-state buffers to govern bus access and some logic to deal with status flags.

-Each sub-modules is described in detail here:
+Each of sub-modules of the CPU is described in detail here:

 * [ALU](alu.md) - The *Arithmetic/Logic Unit*.
 * [Control Unit](control-unit.md) - The *Control Unit*.